bergesinstitute/graf-method/book-5-unit-1.md

 # Homework

-## 1. Traducir.
+## 1. Traducir, usando presente, p. perfecto y p. imperfecto.
 Puedes usar un diccionario.

 1. I always eat at a restaurant on Saturday nights.
 2. In the past, I used to play guitar.